 Our mission is to promote academic and personal success.
 Within the university and the communities we serve, we partner to provide student-centered programs and services, valuing student learning, diversity and responsible citizenship.

-Student Affairs houses eight offices that provide services to enhance the academic experience of junior high, high school, college and returning adult students.
-Offering learning assistance and education to provide students with the skills they need to succeed.
+Learning assistance and education to provides junior high, high school, college and returning adult students with the skills they need to succeed.

 Relying heavily on the Council for the Advancement of Standards in Higher Education’s (CAS

 ) Frameworks for Assessing Learning and Development Outcomes (FALDO